SetuHQ/account-aggregator-sample-app/client/react-native/README.md

 # React Native

-PFM client - React Native

 Clone the repository

-Install dependencies
-`npm install` or `yarn install`
+Install dependencies - `npm install` or `yarn install`

-Start app
-`npm run start` or `yarn start`
+Start app - `npm run start` or `yarn start`

+Replace the URLs in the app with your backend URLs.
 This repo uses expo, you can use expo to publish your app to Android PlayStore or iOS App store.